kashalls/external-dns-unifi-webhook/README.md

 # ExternalDNS Webhook Provider for UniFi

-⚠️ This software is experimental and **NOT FIT FOR PRODUCTION USE!** until Unifi releases static dns from Early Access.
+> ⚠️ This software is experimental and **NOT FIT FOR PRODUCTION USE!**
+>
+> This webhook relies on Early Access features from Unifi, and may stop working at any time.

 [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) is a Kubernetes add-on for automatically managing DNS records for Kubernetes ingresses and services by using different DNS providers.
 This webhook allows to manage your UniFi domains inside your Kubernetes cluster.